Apanyold/BattleCity/README.md

 - AI with different behaviors
 - Procedural map generation

+In project implemented [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) path search algorithm and the object pool pattern

 # Game features
 ## Two opposing teams
 There are 2 opposing teams in the game, red and blue. the default player is blue.
 Each team can have tanks controlled by AI